gomorpheus/morpheus-docs/api/includes/_clusters.md

 Parameter | Description
 --------- | -----------
-id | The ID of the security group
+id | The ID of the cluster

 ### JSON Cluster Parameters